Grammarly develops an AI-based writing assistant that helps 30 million people every day write more clearly and effectively in English.

 How does Grammarly work?

-Underlying all of Grammarly’s products is a sophisticated artificial intelligence system built to analyze sentences written in English and suggest improvements.
-Grammarly’s team of computational linguists use a variety of advanced approaches, including designing cutting-edge algorithms that learn the rules and hidden patterns of good writing by studying millions of sentences from research corpora.
-(A corpus is a large collection of text that has been organized and annotated for research purposes.)
+Underlying all of Grammarly’s product offerings is a sophisticated artificial intelligence system built to analyze sentences written in English.
+Grammarly’s computational linguists design cutting-edge algorithms that learn the rules and hidden patterns of good writing by analyzing millions of sentences from research corpora.